Mughal Central Asia campaign

-The Mughal Central Asia Campaign, also known as the Balkh Campaign, was a military campaign from 1646–1647 undertook by Mughal emperor Shah Jahan against the Uzbek Khanate of Bukhara in Central Asia.
+The Mughal Central Asia Campaign, also known as the Balkh Campaign, was a military campaign from 1645–1647 undertook by Mughal emperor Shah Jahan against the Uzbek Khanate of Bukhara in Central Asia.
 It notably involved an Indian army crossing the Hindu Kush in battle.
 The campaign was technically a stalemate.

 Background

 The Uzbeks and Mughals' relations in the early 17th century was relatively peaceful, and the Janid ruler of Bukhara Imam Quli Khan had no intentions of jeopardizing the relationship, with Imam Quli even offering an alliance with the Mughals during their war with the Safavids.
 Despite an attempt by Imam Quli's ambitious brother Nazr Muhammad to take Kabul in 1627, the Uzbeks still endeavored to maintain stable relations with the Mughals.
 Muhammad also later sent an apology for the Kabul invasion in 1633 which Shah Jahan accepted.

 In the early 1640s, Imam Quli Khan contracted ophthalmia, resulting in blindness.
 Nazr Muhammad capitalized on this opportunity and took control, against the wishes of his brother.
 Imam Quli Khan later died in Medina on pilgrimage in 1644.
-Nazr Muhammad was widely unpopular in his territory, as a result of his strict administration and abundant taxation.
+Nazr Muhammad was widely unpopular in his territory, as a result of his strict administration and heavy taxation.
 While in a campaign to conquer Khwarazm, the Atalıq of Muhammad's third son fell out with him and staged a revolt in Tashkent.
 Muhammad sent his son Abd al-Aziz to put down the revolt, but he betrayed him, joining the rebels and usurping the throne.
 This left Nazr Muhammad with only the territories of Balkh and Badakhshan.
 Shah Jahan was delighted with this outcome, as he was a known admirer of Transoxiana, part of Bukharan lands.
-Samarqand was one of the capitals of the Timurids, and the Indian Mughals at times cherished the dreams of gaining possession of the city which Babur had thrice won and lost.
+Samarqand was one of the capitals of the Timurids, and the Mughals at times expressed revanchism, aiming to recapture the city.
 This made Shah Jahan launch a military campaign.
 This was because the Mughal lineage found provenance in Transoxiana, with historian Abdul Hamid Lahori writing in the Padshahnama, a history of Shah Jahan's reign, that "The Emperor's heart had been set up the conquest of Balkh and Badakhshan, which were hereditary territories of his house, and were the keys to the acquisition of Samarqand, the home and capital of his great ancestor Timur Sahib Qiran Sani."
 Therefore, when he heard of the deposing of Nazr Muhammad, he understood it as an opportunity to regain Transoxiana.